Kamal-Kanta/Demo-Programme/README.md

 # Demo-Programme
-This is my first git repositary
+This is my first Git Repositary.
+Author-Kamal Kanta Maharana